CtrlK

 Trigger Term Quality

-Includes good coverage of natural terms users would say: 'validate CORS policy', 'check CORS configuration', 'analyze CORS headers', 'CORS security'.
-These are realistic phrases users would naturally use when needing this skill.
+Includes strong natural trigger terms: 'validate CORS policy', 'check CORS configuration', 'analyze CORS headers', 'CORS security'.
+These cover multiple natural phrasings a user would actually say when needing this skill.

 3 / 3